PrestaShop/prestashop-specs/content/1.7/back-office/international/taxes/international-tax-rules-listing.md

   - 1000

 Also, there is a pagination widget, allowing to navigate to the next or previous page, or move through the pages by clicking the appropriate numeric values.

+## Multistores compatibility

+Multistores are affected separately, while managing the Tax Rules properties in Tax Rules listings.
+It means, that customizing Tax Rule for one item will not impact all the Tax Rules for other shop groups and multistores.